timothypratley/justice/README.md

 That said, I claim there is good reason to model data using binary relations and chaining results.
 This is explained further in the Relations section.

+### Using the syntax in other systems

+If you'd like to use justice syntax for unsupported databases like Crux, consider using `justice.translate/from-justice`.
+Please let me know if you have ideas for tighter integration.

 ## How it works

 Justice rewrites the rule syntax into Datalog queries with rule clauses.
 The pattern based rewriting is made possible by the excellent [Meander](https://github.com/noprompt/meander) library.

-This section discusses how justice abstractions translate to the DataScript layer.

 ### The rule registry

-The `(defrule ancestor ...)` form produces code that constructs a query similar to:
+The `(defq ancestor ...)` form produces code that constructs a query similar to:

     (d/q
        '{:find [[?result ...]]